Urban Studies Major and Minor

-The Urban Studies program is proud to be able to offer both a major and a minor in Urban Studies beginning in the fall of 2013.
-Both interdisciplinary programs will be available to all Wheaton College students.
+The Urban Studies program is proud to be able to offer both a major and a minor in Urban Studies.
+Both interdisciplinary programs are available to all Wheaton College students.
 Because of partnerships with many other departments, students can take advantage of many possible double-majors.
 The minor complements many other programs of study.
 Since the Urban Studies program started in 1992, students from over 20 different majors have also studied with us.

 Urban studies students have gone on to successful careers in advocacy, the arts, community and economic development, education, planning, policy, public health, social enterprise and social work.
 Our alumni have secured fellowships,including Fulbright grants, and have gone on to excellent graduate and professional schools in anthropology, economics, geography, ministry, political science, psychology, sociology, theology, urban planning, business, education, law and medicine.

 Wheaton College students are urged to take advantage of the College's diverse academic strength in urban studies and its proximity to Chicago in order to globalize and diversify their Wheaton education.